BoernerLab/FAMP_rna/docs/content/installation.md

 ENV ROSETTA=<Path/to/rosetta.tar.bz2>
 ENV PIPELINE=<Path/to/FAMP_rna-main>
 ```
+Change also the GROMACS Version in the Dockerfile at line 26.

 For GPU support, make sure to select the appropriate image name on Docker Hub that matches your CUDA version, and update the first line of the Dockerfile accordingly.